ucbepic/docetl/README.md

 ### Split

-The Split operation divides long text content into smaller chunks.
+The Split operation divides long text content into smaller chunks and optionally includes contextual information from surrounding chunks.

 Required parameters:

 - `type`: Must be set to `"split"`.
 - `split_key`: The key of the field containing the text to split.
-- `chunk_size`: The maximum size of each chunk.
+- `chunk_size`: The maximum size of each chunk in tokens.
-- `overlap_size`: The number of overlapping tokens between chunks.
+- `model` (optional): The language model's tokenizer to use; falls back to `default_model` if not specified.
+Note that we don't actually run a language model here.

+Optional parameters:

+- `main_chunk_start`: A string to prefix the main chunk content (default: "<MAIN_CHUNK>").
+Only used when there are peripheral chunks.
+- `main_chunk_end`: A string to suffix the main chunk content (default: "</MAIN_CHUNK>").
+Only used when there are peripheral chunks.
+- `peripheral_chunks`: A dictionary specifying how to handle chunks before and after the current chunk.
+  - `previous`: Configuration for chunks before the current chunk.
+  - `next`: Configuration for chunks after the current chunk.

+Both `previous` and `next` can contain the following optional sections:

+- `head`: Chunks at the beginning of the document.
+- `middle`: Chunks between the head and tail.
+- `tail`: Chunks closest to the current chunk.

+Each section (`head`, `middle`, `tail`) can have the following properties:

+- `type`: Either "full" (include entire chunk) or "summary" (include a summary of the chunk).
+We default to "full" if the section is specified.
+If the section is not specified, we will not include any chunks/summaries from that section
+- `count`: The number of chunks to include (for `head` and `tail` only).
+Can be a fractional value.

 Example: